 Hockey season is back, and so are a ton of hockey fans.
 Provide your audience with an opportunity to purchase new gear for the season.

 Bonfires & Smore's

 Warm clothing pieces are in full swing.
 Here is a list of captions that you can use with pit fires and hoodies.

 - Cuddle weather

 - Find your fire

 - Let there be pumpkin spice and s’ mores in your life

 Yet another phenomenon that has spread throughout our nation through social media: cider & donuts.
 It’s an activity that is glamorized with photos on Instagram and Pinterest.
 Use this opportunity to sell more products.

-Shoppers are on the hunt for holiday themed gear.
-Design a couple of holiday-themed hoodies and start promoting early.
+Shoppers are on the hunt for holiday-themed gear.
+Design a couple of holiday-themed goodies and start promoting early.

 Keep your Veterans Day social media posts honorable and professional.